krumpza111/Subscriber-Publisher-Server/README.md

 - Publishers forward messages immediately to any active clients

 ## Client-Side Application:
-Subscribers -> Need to subscribe to one subject before receiving messages Publishers -> Publishes messages to the subject indicated to the server
+- Subscribers -> Need to subscribe to one subject before receiving messages
+- Publishers -> Publishes messages to the subject indicated to the server
 - If a port number is given the socket tries to connect to that port or uses port # 4084 as a default
-- Client is prompted to register a name and send it to the server
+- Client is prompted to register a name and send it to the server ** Important **
+The user_name is important in determining whether you are a producer or consumer:
+Any user name starting with prefix 'Subscriber' or 'Sub' will be consumer threads (capitalization doesn't matter) Any user name starting with prefix 'Producer' or 'Pub' will be producer threads (capitalization doesn't matter)
 - Clients establish a connection with the server (notified by a CONN_ACK token)
 - The clientis prompted to send instructions to the server and gets server responses back
 - There is a select.select() method being used which is simaler to poll() in C that checks if data is available to read from the socket or if there is data being sent in standard input